valuable-projects/wooordhunter-backend-proxy/packages/wooordhunter-api/README.md

 Generally response have such format:

 ```
 [
   {
       word: string,
       translation: string
   },
   ...
   {
       word: string,
       translation: string
   }
 ]
 ```

 ### reconfigure

 _Generally you don't need this method_

-Acctually WooordhunterAPI is a singelton and because of this we sometimes need to have possibility to reconfigure it.
+Actually WooordhunterAPI is a singelton and because of this we sometimes need to have possibility to reconfigure it.
 To do it - just invoke `reconfigure` method.

 ```
   const WooordhuntAPI = require('@vviital/wooordhunter-api');